tsprasath/qserv_deploy/README.md

 # Usages

-## Creating an image
+## Create an image

-You can create an OpenStack vm image for the cluster nodes.
+Create an OpenStack vm image for the cluster nodes.

 ```shell
    # Copy image.conf from an example and edit it to suit your needs